The program is designed to increase the retention of Latino students by providing

 team-building exercise, cultural and social activities and counseling sessions.

-In unison with the Chicago State University Latino Faculty and Staff, the Latino
+In unison with the Chicago State University Latino Faculty and Staff, the Latino Resource

-of completing their college education.
+college education.
 Gracias! read more ...

 In line with its mission, the LRC provides a number of Cultural Events & Activities

 for prospective and current students and the CSU community at large.
 We are currently

 celebrating Latino Heritage Month we hope you can join us celebrate the rich and diverse

 The Center has initiated a number of outreach programs that help the Latino community